 Importer of Record Changes 2026: 7 Critical Steps to Reduce CBSA Liability Under CARM

 Importer of Record changes 2026 shift CBSA collection risk directly to the party listed as the IOR.
 If duties, taxes, or post-clearance reassessments arise, the IOR is the first point of contact for collection under CARM workflows.

-This makes IOR selection a financial-risk decision—not just a customs declaration field.
-Choose based on control, payment capacity, and record access—then secure indemnities and operational safeguards before you ship
+This makes IOR selection a financial-risk decision — not just a customs declaration field.
+Choose based on control, payment capacity, and record access — then secure indemnities and operational safeguards before you ship.

+Importer of Record Changes 2026: 7 Critical Steps to Reduce CBSA Liability Under CARM